vdugeri/PersistenceManager/README.md

 PersistenceManager is maintained by `Verem Dugeri`.

 ## License
-Persistence is released under the MIT Licence.
+Persistence Manager is released under the MIT Licence.
 See the bundled [LICENSE](LICENSE.md) file for more details.